AnJingwd/STRsearch/README.md

-### BASIC USAGE

 ### Configuration file format:

-​      The first step for  STR analysis with STRsearch is to create a configuration file with your custom set of STR loci.
+ &emsp;  &emsp; The first step for  STR analysis with STRsearch is to create a configuration file with your custom set of STR loci.
 One way to do this is by referring to the most up-to-date revised forensic STR sequence guide  and a worksheet can be downloaded from [link](https://strider.online/bundles/strbaseclient/downloads/Forensic_STR_Sequence_Structure_Guide_v5.xlsx).
 You will need to make a configuration file with the following columns present:

 | Chr   | Start     | End       | Period | Reference allele | Marker  | STR       | STR sequence structure                                       | Stand | 5' Flanking  sequence | 3' Flanking  sequence |
 | ----- | --------- | --------- | ------ | ---------------- | ------- | --------- | ------------------------------------------------------------ | ----- | --------------------- | --------------------- |